AllskyTeam/allsky/README.md

 http://piname.local
 ```

 The default username is 'admin' and the default password is 'secret'.
+If this website is publically viewable we suggest you change those settings.

-A public page is also available in order to view the current image without having to log into the portal.
-This can be useful for people who don't have a personal website but still want to share a view of their sky :
+A public page is also available in order to view the current image without having to log into the portal and without being able to do any administrative tasks.
+This can be useful for people who don't have a personal website but still want to share a view of their sky:

 ```sh
 http://your_raspberry_IP/public.php
 ```

+Make sure this page is publically viewable, i.e., is not behind a firewall.

-**Note:*** The GUI setup uses /etc/raspap/settings.json for the camera settings.
-If, for some reason, you prefer to go back to the non-gui version, make sure to edit your config.sh file to have CAMERA_SETTINGS="settings.json" instead.
+**Note:*** The GUI setup uses /etc/raspap/settings_\*.json for the camera settings.
+If, for some reason, you prefer to go back to the non-GUI version, make sure to edit your config.sh file to have CAMERA_SETTINGS="settings_\*.json" instead (which looks in ~/allsky).

 ## Dark frame subtraction

 ![](http://www.thomasjacquin.com/allsky-portal/screenshots/darkframe.jpg)

 The dark frame subtraction feature removes hot pixels from night sky images.
-The concept is the following: Take an image with a cover on your camera lens and subtract that image later to all images taken throughout the night.
+The concept is the following: Take an image with a cover on your camera lens and let the software subtract that image later from all images taken throughout the night.

 You only need to follow these instructions once.

 If you don't use the GUI:
-* Place a cover on your camera lens/dome
+* Place a cover on your camera lens/dome.
+Make sure no light can get in.
-* Set darkframe to 1 in settings.json
+* Set `darkframe` to 1 in settings_\*.json
 * Restart the allsky service: ```sudo service allsky restart```
 * Dark frames are created in a `darks` directory.
 A new dark is created every time the sensor temperature changes by 1 degree C.
-* Set darkframe to 0 in settings.json
+* Set `darkframe` to 0 in setting_\*s.json
 * Restart the allsky service: ```sudo service allsky restart```
 * Remove the cover from the lens/dome
 * Enable dark subtraction in `config.sh` by setting `DARK_FRAME_SUBTRACTION` to true

 GUI method:
-* Place a cover on your camera lens/dome
+* Place a cover on your camera lens/dome.
+Make sure no light can get in.
-* Open the Camera Settings tab and set Dark Frame to Yes.
+* On the GUI page, open the `Camera Settings` tab and set `Dark Frame` to Yes.
 * Hit the Save button
 * Dark frames are created in a `darks` directory.
 A new dark is created every time the sensor temperature changes by 1 degree C.
 * On the Camera Settings tab set Dark Frame to No.
-* Hit the Save button
+* Hit the `Save changes` button
 * Remove the cover from the lens/dome
 * Open the scripts editor tab, load `config.sh` and set `DARK_FRAME_SUBTRACTION` to true